 Section 7.
 Procedure for the Meetings

-The President shall appoint a Parliamentarian.
-The meetings shall be conducted according to standard parliamentary procedure such as found in Robert's Rules of Order Revised.
+The President or other presiding officer shall conduct the Assembly meetings according to standard parliamentary procedure such as found in Robert's Rules of Order Revised.

 Section 8.
 Quorum

 A quorum shall consist of an absolute majority of the members, less any members having an excused absence at the time of the meeting.